Rate limits

 Instead of making one request per token:Use streaming for real-time data

 If you need live prices, don’t poll the REST API in a loop.
-Open one streaming connection instead:Cache static data
+Open one streaming connection instead:/sse/prices connection accepts up to 25 assets.
+Each IP can hold 10 concurrent SSE streams; the 11th returns 429 ip stream limit exceeded.

 - Token prices